jhpyle/docassemble/_docs/modifiers.md

 The above example will cause **docassemble** to ask "Does Sally Smith like cats?" if the interview logic calls for `neighbor.likes_cats` and `neighbor` is an object of type [`Individual`] whose name has been set to "Sally Smith."
-Or, it will ask "Does William Jones like cats?" if the interview logic calls for `teacher.likes_cats`, and `teacher` is an object of type [`Individual`] whose name has been set to "William Jones."
+The same question will also ask "Does William Jones like cats?" if the interview logic calls for `teacher.likes_cats`, and `teacher` is an object of type [`Individual`] whose name has been set to "William Jones."

 <a name="x"></a>`x` is a special variable that should only be used in
 `generic object` questions.
 The above question definition tells